kvnn/OrdControl/README.md

 <!-- COMING SOON 6. run the visibility / control client:
    1. `python3 -m http.server -d client 8888`
    2. http://localhost:8888 -->
+7. EXPERIMENTAL: uncomment the websocket ingress in `main.tf` before step 5 and open the client's `index.html` in your browser (no need for an http server).
+E.g. file:///Users/kevin/Projects/OrdServer/client/index.html